Grey import vehicle: Response of Market Demand

-Because of the unavailability of certain car models, demand for grey market vehicles arose during the Malaise era in the late 1970s.
+Unavailability of certain foreign models encouraged demand for grey market vehicles arose during the Malaise era in the late 1970s.
 Importing them into the US involved modifying or adding certain equipment, such as headlamps, sidemarker lights, bumpers, and a catalytic converter as required by the relevant regulations.
 The NHTSA and EPA would review the paperwork and then approve possession of the vehicle.
 It was also possible for these agencies to reject the application and order the automobile destroyed or re-exported.
 The grey market provided an alternative method for Americans to acquire desirable vehicles, and still obtain certification.

 Tens of thousands of cars were imported this way each year during the 1980s.

 The vast majority of these imports were by individuals importing just one car.
 Many otherwise unavailable vehicles entered the US via the grey market, like the Citroën CX, Range Rover Classic, Renault 5 Turbo, and Mercedes-Benz G-Class.

 1988: Crackdown

 The grey market was successful enough that it ate significantly into the business of Mercedes-Benz in North America and their dealers.
-The corporation launched a successful multi-million-dollar congressional lobbying effort to stop private importation of vehicles not officially intended for the U.S. market.
-An organisation called AICA (Automotive Importers Compliance Association) was formed by importers in California, Florida, New York, Texas, and elsewhere to counter some of these actions by Mercedes lobbyists, but the Motor Vehicle Safety Compliance Act was passed in 1988, effectively ending private import of grey-market vehicles to the United States.
+The corporation launched a successful multi-million-dollar congressional lobbying effort to stop private importation of vehicles not officially intended for the U.S. An organisation called AICA (Automotive Importers Compliance Association) was formed by importers in California, Florida, New York, Texas, and elsewhere to counter some of these actions by Mercedes lobbyists, but the Motor Vehicle Safety Compliance Act was passed in 1988, effectively ending private import of grey-market vehicles to the United States.
 There have been allegations of improper lobbying, but the issue has never been raised in court.

 As a result of being practically banned, the grey market declined from 66,900 vehicles in 1985 to 300 vehicles in 1995.
 It is no longer possible to import a non-U.S. vehicle into the United States as a personal import, with four exceptions, none of which permits Americans to buy recent vehicles not officially available in the United States.

 Registered Importer

 After 1988, a vehicle not originally built to U.S. specifications can, under certain, very limited circumstances be imported through a registered importer or independent commercial importer, who modifies the vehicle to comply with US equipment and safety regulations and then certifies it as compliant, at enormous expense.
-In practice, this avenue is nearly impossible, even for Bill Gates.
+In practice, this avenue is nearly impossible, even for an extremely wealthy individual.
 Those who import nonconforming motor vehicles sometimes bring in more than one car at a time to spread the substantial cost of the necessary destructive testing, modification, and safety certification.
-Destructive crash testing is not always needed if the vehicle can be shown to be substantially similar to a model sold in the U.S.
+Destructive crash testing is required if the vehicle is substantially similar to a model sold in the U.S.